lizmat/raku-all-modules/jonathanstowe/JSON-Infer/README.md

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *panda* :
+Assuming you have a working Perl 6 installation you should be able to install this with *zef* :

-    # From the source directory

-    panda install .

-    # Remote installation

-    panda install JSON::Infer

-Or with *zef* :

     # From the source directory